projectacrn/acrn-hypervisor/doc/tutorials/using_grub.rst

 Using pre-installed GRUB
 ************************

 Most Linux distributions use GRUB version 2 by default.
-We can re-use pre-installed GRUB to load ACRN hypervisor if its version 2.02 or higher.
+If its version 2.02 or higher, we can re-use the pre-installed GRUB to load the ACRN hypervisor.

 Here's an example using Ubuntu to load ACRN on a scenario with two pre-launched VMs (the SOS_VM is also a kind of pre-launched VM):